jasonbayton/11ty/_src/projects/managed-settings/support/managed-settings-requirements.md

 ## Suggestions for optional functionality

-1. Availability of a browser or webview within the managed environment
+1. Availability of a browser within the managed environment (webview is intentionally not implemented)
    - Allows access to feedback form and app support links
 2. Availability of a mail client
    - Allows emailing configured support address from the app